1fedotov/llm-chat-backend/README.md

         content: String
     }
 ```
-## How your data model supports session and message queries
+## How this data model supports session and message queries
+Messages are saved into Session document's ```history``` field.
+Queries are implemented via agent's middleware which reads and writes the database.
+Basically it is a simplified MongoDBSaver which saves checkpoints to the database and read it before the llm call.
+The diagram below displays the sequence of ```POST 'chat/:sessionID'``` request.

 ```mermaid
 sequenceDiagram